gbytedev/zfsbud/README.md

- -s, --send <destination_pool_name>   send source dataset incrementally to specified destination -i, --initial                        initially clone source dataset to destination (requires --send) -R, --resume                         resume an interrupted zfs send operation (requires --send) -e, --rsh <'ssh user@server -p22'>   send to remote destination by providing ssh connection string (requires --send) -c, --create-snapshot [label]        create a timestamped snapshot on source with an optional label -r, --remove-old                     remove all but the most recent, the last common (if sending), 8 daily, 5 weekly, 13 monthly and 6 yearly source snapshots
+ -s, --send <destination_pool_name>   send source dataset incrementally to specified destination -i, --initial                        initially clone source dataset to destination (requires --send) -n, --no-resume                      do not create resumable streams and do not resume streams (requires --send) -e, --rsh <'ssh user@server -p22'>   send to remote destination by providing ssh connection string (requires --send) -c, --create-snapshot [label]        create a timestamped snapshot on source with an optional label -r, --remove-old                     remove all but the most recent, the last common (if sending), 8 daily, 5 weekly, 13 monthly and 6 yearly source snapshots
- -d, --dry-run                        show output without making actual changes -p, --snapshot-prefix <prefix>       use a snapshot prefix other than '_auto' -v, --verbose                        increase verbosity -l, --log                            log to user's home directory -L, --log-path </path/to/file>       provide path to log file (implies --log)
+ -d, --dry-run                        show output without making actual changes -p, --snapshot-prefix <prefix>       use a snapshot prefix other than 'zfsbud_' -v, --verbose                        increase verbosity -l, --log                            log to user's home directory -L, --log-path </path/to/file>       provide path to log file (implies --log)